SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 }
 ```

-## Split view animation
+## Split View Animation

-The split view component uses an animation to slide view elements in and out, when their visible state is toggled.
+The split view component uses an animation to show or hide view elements by sliding them in and out when their visible state is toggled.
 The animations are driven by CSS animations, which you can further customize.

-Special behavior is introduced in case a route driven split view is closed.
-The split view that is part of the route will be destroyed instantly by the Angular router, which would prevent an animation.
-To prevent destroying the element before the animation is done, the `ViewComponent.toggle()` is triggered, while the actual router link event is delayed with 500 millisecond.
+Special behavior is introduced if a route-driven split view is closed.
+The split view that is part of the route is destroyed instantly by the Angular router, which would prevent an animation.
+To prevent destroying the element before the animation is finished, the `ViewComponent.toggle()` is triggered, while the actual router link event is delayed by 500 milliseconds.

-## Column size configuration
+## Configuring the Column Size

-The number of active parallel views is configurable by CSS variables.
+You can configure the number of active parallel views using CSS variables.
 The default number is set to `2`, so that a two-column layout is used.
 This fits nicely with the relatively small layout that comes with the Spartacus style library.
-However, if you like to use a wider layout, and benefit from a three column layout, you can increase the max number of columns by changing the CSS variable:
+However, if you prefer to use a wider layout that makes use of three columns, you can increase the maximum number of columns by changing the CSS variable.
+The following is an example:

 ```css
 :root {